 - You have been diagnosed with or suspected of having COVID-19, and you have had any symptoms in the past 28 days.

-- You are a healthcare worker directly caring for hospitalized COVID-19 patients in the past 28 days.
+- You are a healthcare worker who has directly cared for hospitalized patients with an active COVID-19 infection in the past 28 days.

 - You want to get tested for COVID-19.
-Blood banks do NOT test for the virus.
-See below for more info.
+Blood banks do NOT test for an active COVID-19 infection.

 Steps We’re Taking